 .
 Trivia queens Julia Novakovic and Lauren Tagliaferro are back to host Video Game Trivia (*for Non-Gamers), during which participants will be asked questions related to games previously inducted into the World Video Game Hall of Fame.

 Don’t consider yourself a “gamer”?
 No problem!
 During the trivia event, each question will have two paths to help you arrive at the correct answer.
 Whether you’re a retro gaming fanatic or you haven’t picked up a controller since playing your cousin’s Home Pong in 1978, all attendees are guaranteed a fun-filled evening of trivia based on the video and electronic games collection at The Strong.
 You’ll also get a sneak peek behind the scenes and have the chance to win prizes.

-.
+is $10.
 Tickets are not refundable.
 Admission to this event is not covered by museum membership and does not include general museum or butterfly garden admission.
 A link to stream the event will be shared via email prior to the start of the program.